 The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.

 SoFi Mortgages not available in all states.
 Products and terms may vary from those advertised on this site.
-See SoFi.com/eligibility-criteria#eligibility-mortgage for details.
+See sofi.com/eligibility-criteria for details.